 Resources for Dart Award News

 The Dart Awards for Excellence in Coverage of Trauma honor innovative, ethical and effective reporting of violence, trauma and tragedy across all media platforms.
-Judges will make two awards, each carrying a $5,000 cash prize.
-The submission deadline -- January 30, 2020 at 3:00 pm EST -- has passed.
+Judges will make two awards, each carrying a cash prize.
+The submission deadline has been extended.
+Entries must be received by February 9, 2023 at 5:00 pm EST.